stem-cells-SMA-2023

 Stem Cell Treatment for SMA in 2024

-Our SMA stem cell treatment helps to slow down the rapid progression of the disease and have been used in regenerative medicine for over 20 years to treat a wide variety of spinal cord accidents/injuries and other neuromuscular diseases that are interrupting the proper flow of neuro-signals that control our nerve and voluntary muscular movement.[3]
+Our SMA stem cell treatment helps to slow down the rapid progression of the disease and has been used in regenerative medicine for over 20 years to treat a wide variety of spinal cord accidents/injuries and other neuromuscular diseases that are interrupting the proper flow of neuro-signals that control our nerve and voluntary muscular movement.[3]

 SMA Treatment Overview

-Rehabilitation for “SMA”: Physical Rehabilitation therapy is optional but available full-time or part-time after treatment.
+Physical Rehabilitation for “SMA”: Physical Rehabilitation therapy is optional but available full-time or part-time after treatment.
 Physical Rehabilitation can take place in Bangkok or your home country.
-We offer full rehab facilities with Medical visas and accommodations for extended stay upon request.
+We offer full rehab facilities with medical visas and accommodations for extended stays upon request.

 SMA Therapy Guidelines

-To request a new medical review for our multi-stage SMA treatment please contact us today.
+To request a new medical review for our multi-stage SMA treatment, please contact us today.

 Published Clinical Citations